 Consider the full-grown height and width of a tree before planting.
 The natural tendency in a new landscape is to choose fast-growing trees for quick shade.
 While this does give a short-term benefit, fast-growing trees are often soft wooded and break during storms.
 They also are brittle and subject to insects and diseases.
 Fast-growing trees include silver maple, lombardy poplar, cottonwood and Siberian elm.
-Slower-growing trees are much better choices for the long term.
+Slower-growing trees are much better choices for the long-term landscape.

-Consider planting large shade trees such as bur oak, linden, Colorado spruce, white fir, Douglas fir, Autumn Purple ash, hackberry, catalpa and honeylocust.
+Consider planting large shade trees such as bur oak, linden, Colorado spruce, white fir, Douglas fir, hackberry, catalpa and honeylocust.
 Medium size trees such as Turkish filbert, Kentucky coffee tree, Norway spruce, scotch pine, Austrian pine, golden rain tree and Ohio buckeye are good choices.
 Small trees such as Gambel oak, serviceberry, bristlecone pine, foxtail pine, mugo pine, pinyon pine, lilac, hawthorn, hoptree, alder and European mountain ash can be planted.

 For more information, see the following Colorado State University Extension fact sheet(s).